Treatment of Gum Disease

 Fortunately, this disease typically progresses slowly over a period of years.
 At your cleaning, our staff will closely monitor any signs or symptoms that may indicate that you have periodontitis or its precursor, gingivitis.
 If caught early, changes in home care habits are often all it takes to stop progression of the disease process and create a healthy support structure for your teeth.
 Our hygienists will recommend tools and techniques that you can use at home.

-If the disease has progressed beyond gingivititis, a series of deeper, more thorough cleanings may be all it takes to see the tissue improve and the support structure stabilize.
+If the disease has progressed beyond gingivitis, a series of deeper, more thorough cleanings may be all it takes to see the tissue improve and the support structure stabilize.
 Laser therapy can also be used to comfortably treat periodontal disease.
-These metholds can very often return the tissue to health without having to resort to gum surgery.
+These methods can very often return the tissue to health without having to resort to gum surgery.

 One is not cured of gum disease, as it is an infection of the gum tissue, and the mouth cannot be sterilized.
-Many factors, including the retunr of poor hygiene habits, major stress-inducing life changes, and infrequent maintenence visits to the dental office can cause the disease to return.
-Even gingivititis can come and go as our life changes, and some individuals are more prone to these problems than others.
+Many factors, including the return of poor hygiene habits, major stress-inducing life changes, and infrequent maintenance visits to the dental office can cause the disease to return.
+Even gingivitis can come and go as our life changes, and some individuals are more prone to these problems than others.